xpcello/xpcello/README.md

 **xpcello/xpcello** is a ✨ _special_ ✨ repository because its README.md (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on a tool to help people organize their desks using math, called **Drawersmith**.
-I'm also playing my cello 🎻.
+- 🔭 I’m currently learning **frontend developement** on roadmap.sh.
+I'm planning to learn backend, and then full-stack,
 - 🌱 I’m currently learning **HTML** and **CSS**, exploring frameworks and diving into frontend development.
 - 👯 I’m looking to collaborate on **open-source projects**, **team efforts**, and **anything where I can lend a hand or learn something new**.
 - 🤔 I’m looking for help with debugging my code, sage advice, and creating a **volunteer SaaS site** (still figuring this out!).